 - Enable the option under the tab Phishing that protects your Inbox from messages with potential Phishing links.
 Menu\Options\Safety Options\Phishing.

-One thing I can say that Microsoft has done well the past few years is to work harder to keep the junk email out, and if anyone argues this, I would recommend checking other email services and see how much junk gets through.
-Though there are a few features I would like to see added, such as the Import\Export Blocked Sender list, Windows Live Mail is a very good email client that all in all is friendly to use.
+One thing I can say that Microsoft has done well the past few years is to work harder to keep the junk email out, and if anyone argues this, I would recommend checking other email services and seeing how much junk gets through.
+Though there are a few features I would like to see added, such as the Import\Export Blocked Sender list, Windows Live Mail is a very good email client that, all in all, is friendly to use.